 Eight is a central number within the New Breed.
 The New Breed logo, for example, is grounded in a circle with wedges of eight different colors representing the eight principles in each sentence of the New Breed Credo and the eight Shared Storytelling Stages.
 The organization was founded on August 8, 2020.
 Eight is also associated with the infinity symbol, representing the New Breed’s most important and guiding principle of love, which is described in our manifesto as infinite in nature.

 What is the Old Order?

 As detailed in our manifesto, the Old Order is the name of the collective forces that keep the status quo in place – within ourselves and within our larger society.
 Supporters of the Old Order remain content and comfortable surrounding themselves with people who look exactly like them – never challenging themselves to expand their professional, social and romantic circles to include people of other backgrounds and life experiences.
 They remain blind to the racism, sexism and heterosexism that have served as the foundation of our society by failing to examine, confront or dismantle it in themselves, in others and in the world around them.
 They fail to act usually because they have deemed it not to be in their self-interest.
 The dominant power of the Old Order is largely maintained by a Story of Separation that governs the “us versus them” way most people see the world – as well as by forces of internal and external fear.
-This fear often leads to depression, anguish, alienation and hopelessness among many artists and activists – and when left unchecked in some people, can also grow and manifest into bigotry and hatred.
+This fear often leads to depression, anguish, alienation and hopelessness among many artists and activists who attempt to challenge the Old Order.

 What are Purple Points?